elixirLA/raven/README.md

 **Directory**:  `pubsub`

-**What it demonstrates**:  Two Go peers, one JS peer, and one Rust peer are all created and run a chat server using a shared PubSub topic.
+**What it demonstrates**:  Three Go peers, one JS peer are all created and run a chat server using a shared PubSub topic.
 Typing text in any peer sends it to all the other peers.

 **Quick test**:  `cd pubsub` and then run `./test/test.sh`.
 Requires Terminator (eg, `sudo apt-get install terminator`).
 The rest of this section describes how to test manually.